 - fitness business software

-The first is liability insurance, which costs around $250 or less a year.
+The first is personal trainer ability insurance, which costs around $250 or less a year.
 If you are not covered under a policy held by your workplace, you will need to get your own liability insurance.
-It will not protect you from getting sued, but it will give you peace of mind.
+It will not protect you from getting sued as a personal trainer, but it will give you peace of mind.